 The old evens function made a list, and returned the entire list as its only value.
 That meant that nothing would happen in the caller until evens() had examined the entire iterable sequence and stored all the even values.
 For small inputs, that might be fine.

 Our evens() generator will yield the first even number it finds, letting the caller do work before the whole sequence is examined.
 Note this means it can work on indefinite or even infinite streams.

 Generators have the advantage that they are lazy: they do no work until the first value is requested, and they only do enough work to produce that value.
 Work after that doesn’t happen until the next value is requested.
 This makes them use fewer resources, and usable on more kinds of iterables.

 Generators can be confusing.
 They look very similar to functions, but have very important differences.
-First, calling the generator doesn't immediately begin running the code in the generator, it simply creates an iterable.
-When the for loop or other consumer of the iterable starts pulling values from the stream, then the code in the generator begins executing.
+First, calling the generator doesn’t immediately begin running the code in the generator, it simply creates an iterator.
+When the for loop or other consumer of the iterator starts pulling values from the stream, then the code in the generator begins executing.

 When a yield statement is encountered, execution is suspended, and the value is used as the next value in the stream.
 With a regular function, a return statement ends the function for good.
 But with a generator, the current state of the execution is remembered.
 When the next value is requested from the iterable, execution continues in the generator where it left off, after the yield statement.
 The next value in the stream is produced when a yield statement is executed again.
 All the local variables in the generator retain their values for the whole course of the stream.
 This makes it a very convenient way to write iterables.